sigetg/CatchEmAll/README.md

+# CatchEmAll
-# An app that loads JSON info from the internet through an API to create a pokedex
+An app that loads JSON info from the internet through an API to create a pokedex